firesidefiction/firesidefiction.github.io/_contributors/january-adams.md

 permalink: january-adams
 bio-spanish:
 ---
 January Adams (they/she) is a trans, nonbinary writer and mathematician.
 Originally from Winnipeg on Treaty 1 Territory, they currently live in Tkaronto/Toronto on Treaty 13 Territory, where they write speculative fiction and both play and design tabletop role-playing games.
-Ry is a graduate of the Sage Hill Emerging Writers' Course, and her work has previously been published in The /tƐmz/ Review.
+January is a graduate of the Sage Hill Emerging Writers' Course, and her work has previously been published in The /tƐmz/ Review.
 They can be found on Twitter at @asweeterpotato.